 - New students or students applying for accommodations for the first time at WCL should register with the Academic Support and Access Center (ASAC) on main campus to begin the process.
 Students can register with ASAC here.

-- Students requesting accommodations will provide appropriate documentation and speak with the Associate Director (WCL) at the ASAC to determine the appropriate classroom and examination accommodations.
+- Students requesting accommodations will provide appropriate documentation and speak with the Associate Director (WCL) at the ASAC to determine the appropriate classroom and/or examination accommodations.

 - The ASAC will provide the student with a confidential memo outlining recommended accommodations.
 All documentation will remain confidential within ASAC.

 The law school building has an underground parking garage with accessible parking spaces.
 General information on parking at the law school is available on the law school facilities management website.
 Students with questions regarding the parking policy and accommodations should contact the Office of Student Affairs at 202-274-4030.

 Access by Public Transit

 Information about accessible bus and metro transit is available on the law school website, www.wcl.american.edu/direction/, and on the Washington Metropolitan Area Transit Authority website, www.wmata.com.